Users of the QuickBooks Desktop and QuickBooks Enterprise products can use A2X to account for their Amazon sales.

 STEP 1: Set up A2X

 Go to your Home page, and click on the down arrow next to the 'Using A2X without a connected accounting system?' to display the drop-down.

 In the drop-down box that will appear, click on the 'Custom Integration button' to begin with the setup.

 You can also do this step by going to your Settings > Connections and clicking on the orange link 'customer integration'.

 You will be taken directly to your Settings > Connections to set up your chart of accounts, tax rates and bank accounts.

 Upload Chart of Accounts & Tax Files

 A2X needs your chart of accounts and tax rates in order to configure your accounting for Amazon settlements.
+Read our article here.

-When prompted, confirm the export format is 'QuickBooks Desktop or QuickBooks Enterprise (IIF)'
+Confirm the export format is 'QuickBooks Desktop or QuickBooks Enterprise (IIF)'

 Select your bank account where Amazon deposits your settlements, your credit card where Amazon charges any amounts owed and an asset account that can hold your month-end pending payout.